Description

 This collection is to help teachers meet the students where they are and help the students monitor their individual growth compared to their own achievements.

-This writing fluency and data tracking requires very little prep work and can be completed in about ten minutes a week by the students.
+This writing fluency – student data tracking requires very little prep work and can be completed in about ten minutes a week by the students.

 There is a cover sheet for individual student folders.
 Inside the folders, students keep their weekly prompts, a graph sheet, quarterly goal sheets, and self-reflection pages that they will use three times a year.
 These folders can be shared at student-parent conferences or student data meetings.